 Remote Education Provision Information to Parents

 A key focal aspect of consideration during the planning and implementation of the remote learning structure has been to consider the physical and mental well-being of our pupils.
-In equal measure it is also important to factor in the same principle for our staff who are learning new ways to deliver a balanced and engaging curriculum with new technology methods for all our pupils.
-We offer the following.
+For an exemplar curriculum offer see below which is what we offered during lockdown.

 The remote curriculum: what is taught to pupils at home?